zackw/www.owlfolio.org/src/posts/possibly-useful/more-notes-on-the-cross-platform-availability-of-header-files.md

 * There is a large set of obsolete headers that are still widespread but should not be used in new code.
 This is underdocumented.

-The full results may be seen here: [https://research.owlfolio.org/header-survey/](https://research.owlfolio.org/header-survey/)
 The raw data is here: [https://github.com/zackw/header-survey/](https://github.com/zackw/header-survey/)

-If you want to help, we need more inventories (especially for OSes further from the beaten path), and I'm also *very* interested in improvements to the giant generated HTML table.
-Y'all on Planet Mozilla can probably tell I'm not a Web designer.
+If you want to help, we need more inventories (especially for OSes further from the beaten path), and I'm also interested in finding a good way to crunch the raw data into something presentable.
+(I used to have a giant generated HTML table but I gave up on that, it was too big to be readable.)
 If you are an old beard, there are also places where I'm not entirely sure of my methodology -- see the README in the source repo.